Landing Ship, Tank (Hospital): Refitting the LSTH

-Her modified tank deck refitted and housed a complete and fixed hospital facility which extended into the ship through new water tight doors on port and starboard sides of the tank deck.
-The tank deck, now hospital, bolstered a receiving or triage area, 78 hospital beds and accommodations (washrooms, toilets, increased galley), refrigerators, and a surgical suite.
+The modified tank deck was refitted and housed a complete and fixed hospital facility which extended into the ship through new water tight doors on the port and starboard sides of the tank deck.
+The tank deck, now hospital, contained a receiving or triage area, 78 hospital beds and accommodations (washrooms, toilets, increased galley), refrigerators, and a surgical suite.
 The ship was equipped with specialist consultation and out-patient care at all times, including: radiology, pharmacy, laboratory, eye refractions, dental care, a blood bank, and stores for 25 tons of medical supplies.
 Staff was increased to 6 physicians, one dentist and a complement of corpsmen.
-During Normandy most LSTs had one or two Corpsmen.
-Above deck she looked as any other LST and because of her armament she was not considered as a hospital ship in compliance with the Geneva Convention.
+In comparison, during the Normandy campaign most LSTs had one or two Corpsmen.
+Above deck the ship looked as any other LST, and because of her armament she was not considered a hospital ship in compliance with the Geneva Convention.